Zak Cummings

-Zacharry "Zak" Michael Cummings (born August 2, 1984) is an American mixed martial artist, who currently competes in the Middleweight division of the Ultimate Fighting Championship.
+Zacharry "Zak" Michael Cummings (born August 2, 1984) is an American former professional mixed martial artist, who competed in the Middleweight division of the Ultimate Fighting Championship.
 A professional competitor since 2007, he has also formerly competed for Strikeforce, MFC, Titan FC, and Bellator.

 Background

 Born in Irving, Texas, Cummings moved to Springfield, Missouri, at the age of three.
 After beginning wrestling in the sixth grade, he attended Glendale High School where he competed in wrestling, as well as football, baseball, and basketball.
 A state qualifier, he later attended Meramec Community College where he was a two-time NJCAA national qualifier his freshman and sophomore seasons.
 Due to an injury, Cummings transferred to Missouri State University to finish his degree, majoring in exercise and movement science.
 It was around this time that he began to training in mixed martial arts, and was 6–0 as an amateur before turning professional.

 Mixed martial arts career

 Early career

 Cummings made his professional MMA debut in November 2007.
 He was undefeated for the first year and a half of his career, going 10–0 during that time period with a majority of his wins by TKO or submission.

 This impressive streak earned him a shot in Strikeforce.
 He faced Tim Kennedy in the main event of Strikeforce Challengers 3, but lost via submission in the second round.

 Post-Strikeforce, Cummings fought for various independent organizations and had one appearance for Bellator Fighting Championships.
 He added five more wins and two losses to his record during this time.